-- The 23 absconders from continuous Temporary Release programs all absconded from Work Release. - The number of arrested absconders is included in the total absconders figure.
+- The 14 absconders from continuous Temporary Release programs all absconded from Work Release. - The number of arrested absconders is included in the total absconders figure.

-^{}Reflects all applications initiated at the facility level including: multiple applications per applicant; applications subsequently withdrawn by applicant; cancelled applications; applicants found statutorily ineligible to be considered.
+Reflects all applications initiated at the facility level including: multiple applications per applicant; applications subsequently withdrawn by applicant; cancelled applications; and statutory ineligible applicants.